-6.4.11 Specifying the image, kernel, or RAM to boot the system using SR Linux CLI
+6.4.11 Specifying the image, kernel, or RAM to boot the system using SR Linux CLI where command must be the following:

 Users can specify an ordered list of local image versions to boot the system using the SR Linux CLI when SR Linux is operational.
 This directly translates into boot configuration in the grub, where the images are tried in the order specified by the user.
 The command has the following format: